Mindfulness and technology: Software

-Mindfulness Bell
+Mindfulness bell

 According to Vietnamese Zen teacher Thich Nhat Hanh, the ringing of a bell every 15 minutes is an effective way to cultivate the mindfulness practice and connect back with the body.
-The Mindfulness Bell and Mindful Mynah applications simulate the bell on the user's personal device.
+Apps can simulate a bell on the user's personal device.

 Meditation

 The Frontiers in Human Neurosciences, published November 2012, proves that emotional reactivity can be down-regulated with Mindful Attention training.
 Changes in brain activity by meditating, stay in everyday life, not just when meditating.
 Thus, meditation changes the mental function, whereas more practice facilitates more change.

 A 2011 brain imaging study, published in the Journal of Neuroscience, found that even very brief instruction in mindfulness meditation (four 20-minute sessions) was effective in relieving pain by reducing the brain's emotional response to painful stimuli.